-The safety rules for all electrical installations and apparatus at RAL are contained in the safety code RALSC3 (soon to be replaced with STFC SHE Code 34).
+The safety rules for all electrical installations and apparatus in STFC are contained in the safety code STFC SHE Code 34.
 STFC SHE code 17 covers the safety of portable electrical equipment.

 You MUST NOT work or attempt to work on any electrical apparatus without contacting the Authorised Person for the area containing the apparatus.